GageHoweTamu/GPT-web-service/README.md

 A simple application of the OpenAI API.
+Run the script, and it will be available in the browser at localhost.

 ## Perks
 * Much faster (and better) results, works when ChatGPT is offline